Taskin Ahmed

-Taskin Ahmed Tazim (তাসকিন আহমেদ তাজিম; born 3 April 1994) is a Bangladeshi cricketer.
+Taskin Ahmed Tazim (তাসকিন আহমেদ তাজিম; born 3 April 1995) is a Bangladeshi cricketer.
 He is a right-arm fast bowler and a left-handed batsman.
 He represents Dhaka Metropolis in first-class and List A cricket and the Rangpur Rangers franchise in the Bangladesh Premier League.
-Taskin Ahmed is the first Bangladeshi cricketer to take 5 wicket in ODI debut.
+Taskin Ahmed is the first Bangladeshi cricketer to take 5 wickets on ODI debut.

 Early and domestic career

-Taskin started cricket in Abahani playground on 10 January 2007.
+Taskin started his cricket journey in Abahani playground on 10 January 2007.
 After playing under-15 and under-17 level, he was selected to play for the Bangladesh national under-19 cricket team.
 He made his first-class debut for Dhaka Metropolis in October 2011 against Barisal Division.

 In the 2012 ICC Under-19 World Cup, Taskin was the highest wicket-taker for Bangladesh, taking 11 wickets.
 In his second Twenty20 in the BPL 2 for the Chittagong Kings, he was named man of the match for his bowling figures of 4/31 against Duronto Rajshahi in the semi-final.
-He took 8 wickets in 4 matches which was the most important turning point of his career.
+He took 8 wickets in 4 matches, which was the most important turning point of his career.

 In BPL 3, Taskin played for Chittagong Vikings.
 He became the 4th most searched person of 2015 in Google from Bangladesh.

 In October 2018, Taskin was named in the squad for the Sylhet Sixers team following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading wicket-taker for the team in the tournament, with twenty-two dismissals in twelve matches.
 In November 2019, he was selected to play for the Rangpur Rangers in the 2019–20 Bangladesh Premier League.

 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.

+On 2 January 2025, he took 7 wickets for Durbar Rajshahi against Dhaka Capitals in Bangladesh Premiere League 2025.
+His 7 for 19 is 3rd best spell of all recognized T20 game.
+On 20 January, he was named captain of the Durbar Rajshahi.
+He is the second bowler to reach 100th BPL wickets, after Shakib Al Hasan.

 International career

-Debut
+Debut (2014-2015)

-The door of national team opened for him suddenly in case of Mashrafe's injury.
+The doors of the national team opened for him suddenly in case of Mashrafe's injury.
 He made his T20I debut on 1 April 2014 and took the wicket of Glenn Maxwell in T20I debut.

 On 17 June 2014, he took 5 wickets against India as the first Bangladeshi ODI debut bowler.